visma-meglerfront/sniff-array/README.md

 Some Sniffers, particularly `StringSniffer` and `ObjectSniffer`, support specifying additional sniff data via the usage of `::`

+This colon "operator" supports multiple repeated arguments.
+The effect of an argument is specified by the respective Sniffer class.

 For `StringSniffer`, the colon data can be used to specify a matching regular expression (RegExp).
 The conformity to this RegExp will be checked in addition to the usual check by using `preg_match` as specified in the PHP standard library